igormcoelho/view_wrapper/README.md

 # view_wrapper
-A reasonably safe header-only C++20 library for view and range containers in C++
+A reasonably safe header-only C++20 library for view and range containers in C++, and also includes a C++14 implementation of a subvector.

 ## Do I need this library?